 There are a few ways to set up frost tunnels for raised garden beds or in ground beds.
 Some ways work for either one while others are best for a specific set up.
 I’ll get into some of the alternative methods at the bottom of the post, but I’ll focus mostly on my method that works best for wooden raised beds, because that’s what I have experience with.
 I love this method because I swear it is absolutely the easiest way to protect plants from frost in a raised garden and it makes the process to cover everything in the event so easy and fast.
-As a bonus, you can also use the structure to set up netting if you need to protect your plants from squirrels or birds, too!
+As a bonus, you can also use the structure to set up netting if you need to protect your plants from deer or birds, too!

 Raised garden bed cover tutorial

 Let’s get into it!
 I’ll start with the simple list of materials you need then get into the quick and easy steps to put it all together.
 There is only one tool you’ll need for this project, and that is a drill.